Machine-learning-and-complex-systems/NNCME/README.md

 For hyperparameters, please use those in the Supplementary table II,III of the manuscript as a reference for your example.
 Then, you only need to use a function to train the VAN, and to generate the time evolution of the joint probability distribution and the marginal statistics.
 Both the recurrent neural network (RNN) and the transformer can be chosen as the unit of the neural-network model, as an option in this package.

-Scripts xxx.sh are commands to reproduce the results in Fig. 2~5.
-Directly running these scripts several GPU hours.
-Expected run time for the examples are provided in the Supplementary table II,III of the manuscript: All computational are performed with a single core GPU (~25% usage) of a Tesla-V100.
-In practice, one may run these commands with different hyperparameters in parallel on multiple GPUs.

 --------------------------------------------------------------------------------------------------------------------------------------------